the ms. mayhem story /

 I look forward to opening up a dialogue about what it means to be femme, and how current events shape our daily lives.
 I’ve gathered some of my favorite journalists who represent several intersections of gender identity, sexuality, class, race, ability and solid writing.
 We aim to bring a fresh perspective on feminism, politics and entertainment to the table, and in the process destroy stigma in our own personal beliefs.
 And as much as our audience is along for the ride, we’re here for it too.

 Yvie Oddly and Jehovah Thickness at Denver PrideFest June 2017.
 Photo by Ali Mai.

 FOUNDER & EDITOR /

 I was born in Denver raised in the surrounding suburbs.
-I recently graduated from MSU Denver with a degree in journalism and a minor in political science.
-I was the news editor of the university’s newspaper The Metropolitan for two years.
+I graduated from MSU Denver with a degree in journalism and a minor in political science.
+I was the news editor of the university’s newspaper The Metropolitan for two years and an intern at The Daily Camera and The Sentinel.
 I’m that person who argues about politics at the bar, like the time I won a debate with my ex about federal taxes and he keyed both sides of my car.
-I’m 25 years old and have rheumatoid arthritis and I also know that’s very young to have arthritis.
-I’m a little bit angry about a lot.

 CO-MANAGING EDITOR /

 I am a native Coloradan with a bachelor’s in international affairs from the University of Colorado at Boulder.
 I’ve worked with the Peace Corps as a literacy specialist in Uganda and a language instructor in China.
 I’ve also recently accepted a fellowship at NYU to receive a master’s in writing.
 If you have an intramural soccer team who is looking for a player I’m interested!